abletech/use_case_pattern/README.md

   end
 ```

+## Normal workflow

+### Initialisation

+You would normally define a constructor for your use case.
+The constructor should save any supplied parameters as instance variables.
+You usually shouldn't perform any processing or business logic in the constructor.

+### Validation

+You should use ActiveModel validators to check that supplied parameters and any other dependencies are correct.
+You can write custom validation methods using the [validate method](http://api.rubyonrails.org/classes/ActiveModel/Validations/ClassMethods.html#method-i-validate).
+Following the standard validation approach, you should add to the `errors` collection.

+### Execution

+The `perform` method is where the execution your use case should happen.
+In this method, you should perform all of the processing and business logic of your use case.
+Results of the execution should be stored as instance variables.

+Sometimes during the execution of the `perform` method, an error may occur.
+You could choose to add to the errors collection or alternatively raise an exception.
+You should only choose to add to the errors collection if you expect the caller to handle the error.

+### Post-execution

+After the `perform` method has completed, the results should be available as instance variables.
+You would normally make these publicly accessible using a `attr_reader` method declaration.
+You should avoid declaring public methods that further process the output of the `perform` method.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.